microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 ## Motivation

-The Automated Design of Agentic Systems [paper](https://arxiv.org/pdf/2408.08435) introduces a way to automatically create powerful agentic system designs.
+The Automated Design of Agentic Systems (ADAS) [paper](https://arxiv.org/pdf/2408.08435) introduces a way to automatically create powerful agentic system designs.
 This is motivated by the observation that in the field of machine learning, hand-designed solutions are often replaced by learned solutions over time.

-We intend to implement this concept using the AutoGen framework, with the intention of discovering novel systems built directly with the AutoGen API.
+We have implemented this concept using the AutoGen framework, with the intention of discovering novel systems built directly with the AutoGen API.

 ## Background